 Thanksgiving is just a few weeks away and I can’t wait for all of the delicious food!
 I held a Thanksgiving craft and game night with my kids and a few nieces the other night and we all had a blast!
-Whether you are in charge of a classroom or preschool party activity or looking for fun things to keep the kids occupied while the feast is being prepared, these Thanksgiving crafts for kids and Thanksgiving games will be a hit!
+Whether you are in charge of a Thanksgiving class party or preschool party activity or looking for fun things to keep the kids occupied while the feast is being prepared, these Thanksgiving crafts for kids and Thanksgiving games will be a hit!

 This year I’ve been doing some fun Thanksgiving crafts for kids with my nieces and nephews.
 These placemats would also be perfect for a preschool or elementary school classroom project.
 As I mentioned in my Gumdrop Turkeys post a few days ago, we put one of them at each place setting on Thanksgiving.
 I thought it would be a lot of fun for the kids to also make a placemat for each person as well.
 This will give them something helpful and fun to do on Thanksgiving while dinner is being prepared!